 The Flag Registry includes a number of areas, islands and regions, which bear flags of their own.
 Regions such as East Anglia and Wessex, both former kingdoms, and islands, which by their nature are clearly separate entities, appear on the registry although they may traditionally fall within the accepted boundaries of an adjacent county.
 Flags for the Ridings of Yorkshire are also on the registry.

 Revised regulations in 2007 and 2012, outlined here ( with links to the specific legislation included towards the end of the pages) have greatly reduced the restrictions on the raising of flags in England and made it a far easier practice.

 Government quotes through the years regarding the nation’s real counties:

-The British County Flags blog was initiated by adventurer and campaigner Andy Strangeway ,
+The British County Flags blog was suggested by adventurer and campaigner Andy Strangeway ,

 amongst whose achievements are five flag competitions which are detailed on these pages.
-The current administration thanks him for his hard work establishing the site.
+The current administration thanks him for his hard work initiating the site.